Deewane Tere Pyar Ke: Plot

 This film story is about a girl named Kiran, daughter of a Pakistani man and an Indian woman living in Mauritius.
-This girl comes to Pakistan to see his grand parents' grave and she loses her passport and the cash money with her.
+This girl comes to Pakistan to visit her grand parents' grave and she loses her passport and the cash money with her.
 Then she meets a poor boy in Lahore who helps her.
 They fall in love.
 The girl returns to Mauritius.
-Boy Nomi had promised her that he would come to Mauritius after her.
-Her uncle forced him to not come to Mauritius by influencing the country's embassy in Pakistan.
+The boy, Nomi, had promised her that he would come to Mauritius after her.
+Her uncle forced him to not come to Mauritius by influencing the Country's embassy in Pakistan.
 Nomi travels illegally.
 Kiran's marriage breaks.
 Nomi gets caught as a terrorist.
 While he was struggling in Mauritius he met khan lala who becomes his friend.
 Meanwhile, khan lala gathers his people in Mauritius in support of nomi to prove him innocent.
-Court orders to deports nomi.
+A Court orders Nomi to be deported.
 In the plane, he finds out that Kiran and her parents had also boarded the same plane going back to Pakistan.